Things to Do in San Diego this Weekend

 San Diego is a great town with tons of sights and activities.
+There’s always something new to see, something you haven’t done yet in San Diego.
 If you’re looking for a beach to lounge on and read that great novel or just a piece of pulp fiction, there’s a plethora of public beaches with fine sand and appropriately ripped lifeguards on-duty.
 Upcoming fun things to do in San Diego include an exhibit at the Oceanside Museum of Art (through September 30th) called “Cruisin’ Califas: The Art of Lowriding.”
 The exhibit showcases lowrider culture through photographs, paintings, sculptures, cars, motorcycles and bikes.
 Located at 704 Pier Way in Oceanside, CA — admission is free every Tuesday in 2012.

 Endless Summer: Outdoor Activities in San Diego